 Leadership Team Development

 Leadership team cohesiveness is the foundation for driving organizational culture.
-At the root of healthy organizations – where transparency, communication, high morale and productivity flourish – is a cohesive leadership team.
-Yet, more often than not, leadership team members work independently rather than cross-functionally – and this trickles down to, and through, their organizations which become siloed.
+At the root of healthy organizations – where transparency, communication, high morale and productivity flourish – is a cohesive, high performing leadership team with a culture of trust and Psychological Safety.
+Yet, more often than not, leadership team members work siloed and independently rather than cross-functionally, in a team atmosphere that is less than ideal.

 High performing leadership teams require the Work Processes (functional aspects of teaming) and Interpersonal Dynamics (relationship aspects of teaming) to work seamlessly together.
-It is crucial for leadership teams to have both components of teamwork in place in order to model the way for the rest of the organization and create a culture of Psychological Safety.
+It is crucial for leadership teams to have both components of teamwork in place in order to model the way for the rest of the organization.
+We help leadership teams to create a culture that is psychologically safe for each team member to feel included and able to contribute their best selves to tranform the work of the team.

-To create leadership team cohesiveness – and an atmosphere of transparency and Trust – we partner with key stakeholders to customize strategic plans with the goal of peak performance.
-Leadership team development is facilitated through on-going or periodic off-site retreats.
+To create leadership team cohesiveness – and an atmosphere of transparency and Trust – we partner with key stakeholders to customize strategic development plans with the goal of peak performance.
+Our process begins with foundational self-awareness tools, combined with team assessments to help carve a path forward that makes sense within the context of the organization.

 Leadership Development Coaching

-The latest research in the field of leadership development suggests that a leader’s interpersonal style and the ability to self-manage may be more important to success than functional expertise.
+The latest research in the field of leadership development suggests that a leader’s interpersonal style, emotional intelligence, and the ability to self-manage, may be more important to success than functional expertise.
 As leaders move up the organizational ladder, developing good people skills becomes a core competency – an important piece of influencing, motivating and building an aligned organizational culture.
-Most leaders know their development needs but find it difficult to change or to work on interpersonal issues in their fast paced environment.
-Our expertise is in providing you with the right tools and an objective perspective to help you develop a Leadership Development Plan that is both attainable and relevant to your work environment.